centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ![Real-Time Dashboards](assets/RTAMenu.png)

-- While similar to Power BI's dashboard functionality, Real-time Dashboards have a different use case.
-Real-time Dashboards are commonly used for operational decision making, rather than the business intelligence use cases Power BI targets.
+- While similar to Power BI's dashboard functionality, Real-Time Dashboards have a different use case.
+Real-Time Dashboards are commonly used for operational decision making, rather than the business intelligence use cases Power BI targets.
 Power BI supports more advanced visualizations and provides a rich data-story capabilities.
-Real-time Dashboards refresh very fast and allow with ease to toggle between visuals, and analysts to pro-developer can explore/edit queries without needing to download a desktop tool.
+Real-Time Dashboards refresh very fast and allow with ease to toggle between visuals, and analysts to pro-developer can explore/edit queries without needing to download a desktop tool.
 This makes the experience simpler for analysts to understand and visualize large volumes of highly-granular data.

-- Real-time Dashboard's also support sharing while retaining permission controls, setting of alerts via Data Activator, and automatic refresh with a minimum frequency of 30 seconds.
+- Real-Time Dashboards also support sharing while retaining permission controls, setting of alerts via Data Activator, and automatic refresh with a minimum frequency of 30 seconds.

 - Feature [documentation](https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create).

 [Back to Table of Contents](#table-of-contents)
 ### Data Activator

 - Data Activator (code-name Reflex) is a no-code experience in Microsoft Fabric for automatically taking actions when patterns or conditions are detected in changing data.
-It monitors data in Power BI reports, Eventstreams items and Real-time Dashboards, for when the data hits certain thresholds or matches other patterns.
+It monitors data in Power BI reports, Eventstreams items and Real-Time Dashboards, for when the data hits certain thresholds or matches other patterns.
 It then triggers the appropriate action, such as alerting users or kicking off Power Automate workflows.

 - Some common use cases are:

-  - Run Ads when same-store sales decline.
+  - Run Ads when same store sales decline.
   - Alert store managers to move food from failing freezers before it spoils.
   - Retain customers who had a bad experience by tracking their journey through apps, websites etc.
   - Help logistics companies find lost shipments proactively by starting an investigation when package status isn't updated for a certain length of time.
   - Alert account teams when customers fall behind with conditional thresholds.
   - Track data pipeline quality, to either re-run jobs, alert for detected failures or anomalies.

-- In this solution, we will set an alert in our Real-time Dashboard to **Message me in Teams** functionality.
+- In this solution, we will set an alert in our Real-Time Dashboard to **Message me in Teams** functionality.

 - Feature [documentation](https://learn.microsoft.com/fabric/data-activator/data-activator-introduction).